zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-delete.md

 ## Conclusion

 In this article, we've explored the `BulkDelete` method.
-We have seen that unlike the [BulkInsert](/bulk-insert), which is consistently faster than traditional insertion methods, the `BulkDelete` might not always be the best option unless you have a surrogate key.
+We have seen that unlike the [BulkInsert](/bulk-insert), which is consistently faster than traditional insertion methods, the `BulkDelete` might not always be the best option unless you have a surrogate key or enough entites to delete.

 However, the syntax of the method surely makes it easier to use and ensures consistency throughout your project if you are already using other bulk operation methods.
 This can simplify development and maintenance, providing a uniform approach to handling data operations across your application.